 The Child and Family Services Act provides the mandate for the Saskatchewan Ministry of Social Services and First Nations Child and Family Services Agencies to investigate suspected abuse and neglect of children by their parents, guardians or other adults in the household who provide day-to-day care and supervision of the child.
 Section 11 of the Act defines the circumstances in which a child is in need of protection.

-This procedure is guided by The Child and Family Services Act, 1989, The Emergency Protection of Victims of Child Sexual Abuse and Exploitation Act and the provisions of The Saskatchewan Child Abuse Protocol, 2014 prepared by the Interdepartmental Child Abuse Committee that includes representation from Social Services, Corrections and Public Safety, First Nations and Metis Relations, Health, Justice, and Education.
+This procedure is guided by The Child and Family Services Act, 1989, The Emergency Protection of Victims of Child Sexual Abuse and Exploitation Act.
+And the provisions of The Saskatchewan Child Abuse Protocol, 2017 prepared by the Interdepartmental Child Abuse Committee that includes representation from Social Services, Corrections and Public Safety, First Nations and Metis Relations, Health, Justice, and Education.

-For purposes of this procedure, child abuse is a general term used to describe a variety of non-accidental injuries inflected on children by an adult, parent, or guardian.
-Please refer to the Saskatchewan Child Abuse Protocol 2014.
+For purposes of this procedure, child abuse is a general term used to describe a variety of non-accidental injuries inflicted on children by an adult, parent, or guardian.
+Please refer to the Saskatchewan Child Abuse Protocol 2017.

 The definitions below provide a framework for child protection intervention.
 All forms of abuse identified are open to intervention, according to The Child and Family Services Act.
 Sexual abuse, sexual exploitation, physical abuse and severe physical neglect are considered to be criminal offences according to the Criminal Code of Canada.